YuntongJu/DC-Benchmark/README.md

 # DCBench

-This is the official codebase for paper: DC-BENCH: Dataset Condensation Benchmark
+This is the official codebase for paper: DC-BENCH: Dataset Condensation Benchmark.

+# How to set up